2006 Women's European Union Amateur Boxing Championships

 The 2006 Women's European Union Amateur Boxing Championships were held in the Area Teleferica in Porto Torres, Sardinia, Italy from June 6 to June 11.
-This was the 1st ever edition of this annual competition, and was organised by the European governing body for amateur boxing, EABA.
+This was the first edition of this annual competition, and was organised by the European governing body for amateur boxing, EABA.

 78 fighters representing 17 federations competed in 13 weight divisions.
 Turkey was the most successful country with 2 gold, 4 silver and four bronze medals.
 Italian star Simona Galassi retired from amateur boxing after winning gold in these games.